InfiniBrains/Awesome-GameDev-Resources/intro/01-introduction/README.md

 would never run as fast as a compiled binary ready to run on the CPU.

 So let’s bring some ideas from my own experience, and I invite you to test by yourself.
-Just search for ["_programming languages benchmark_" on your preferred search engine](https://letmegooglethat.com/?q=programming+languages+benchmark).
+Just search for ["_programming languages benchmark_" on your preferred search engine](https://www.google.com/search?q=programming+languages+benchmark) or go [here](https://programming-language-benchmarks.vercel.app/).

 [![](https://media.tenor.com/AOfJ0ipRJkQAAAAC/tf2-pyro.gif)](https://tenor.com/view/tf2-pyro-teamfortress2-teamfortress2pyro-fire-gif-13656490)